amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 A practical roadmap to prepare for the **Microsoft Certified: Azure Administrator Associate (AZ-104)** certification through self-study, hands-on labs, practice exams, and real Azure experience.

 > 🚧 This repository is actively being expanded.
-More practice questions, labs, notes, and examples will be added over time.
+More practice questions, labs, notes, and examples will be added shortly.
 ---

 ## About This Repository